 Insurance Glossary

-- What Your Insurance Pays: Based on your deductible, out-of-pocket limit, and co-insurance, this is the estimated amount of money your health insurance provider will pay towards your CGM supplies.
+- What Your Insurance Pays: Based on your deductible, out-of-pocket limit, and co-insurance, this is the estimated amount of money your health insurance provider will pay toward your CGM supplies.
 This amount can be $0 if your deductible is unmet.

 - Your Deductible: A deductible is an amount you must pay out of your pocket before your health insurance provider will begin covering a predetermined percentage of your medical costs.